Dacia spring

 If we want a cheap electric, we have to get rid of something.
 The cost of the technology represents a large outlay, and to lower the cost of the final product, Dacia has reduced the quality of the finishes.
 The entire cabin is made of hard plastic.
 Hard surfaces that reduce the sense of quality perceived by customers.
 Despite this, everything is accompanied by the classic feeling of durability of the Romanian brand's products.

-When determining a range of equipment, The Dacia Spring shows off the finish levels: Expression and Extreme, the latter always associated with the most powerful mechanical version.
+When determining a range of equipment, The Dacia Spring is available in the following trim levels: Cargo, Business, Expression, and Extreme, the latter always associated with the most powerful mechanical version.
 The differences between them are mainly focused on systems, and minimally on appearance and qualities.
 Customization is limited, though the top tier offers special treatment for some details.

-Thanks to the renovation applied In 2024, the Spring takes a notable leap forward in terms of equipment and technologies.
-As standard it offers a digital instrument panel with a seven-inch screen that can be completed with a multimedia system with a 10,1-inch touch panel.
-In addition, it also includes wireless connectivity for mobile devices, navigation, air conditioning and a discreet but complete team of driving assistants.
+Thanks to the renovation applied In 2024, the Spring takes a notable leap forward in terms of equipment and technologiesStandard features include a 7-inch digital instrument cluster, which can be upgraded to a 10-inch touchscreen infotainment system.
+It also includes wireless connectivity for mobile devices, a navigation system, air conditioning, and a discreet yet comprehensive suite of driver assistance systems.

 Test Dacia Spring on video